 Ingredients are the same as dried pasta, but the taste is better and the texture is better.
 If it's homemade, according to tradition, it's full of love.

-For centuries our family has put their heart, their soul, and their heritage into the noodles, and now I open my home to you to experience the tradition first hand!
+For centuries our family has put their heart, their soul, and their heritage into the noodles, and now I share this experience first hand, literally, with you!